-&lt;sup>2 This quote is drawn from the second draft of Rhode Island Energy's Annual Energy Efficiency Plan for 2023, Attachment 4, page 13.
-The second draft can be found at: http://rieermc.ri.gov/wp-content/uploads/2022/09/2023-rie-annual-energy-efficiency-plan-second-draft.pdf and cost categories, to avoid any potential double counting.
+&lt;sup>3 This quote is drawn from the filed version of Rhode Island Energy's 2024-2026 Energy Efficiency Three-Year Plan and 2024 Energy Efficiency Plan, Attachment 4, page 13.
+The filed version of the EE Plans can be found at: https://ripuc.ri.gov/sites/g/files/xkgbur841/files/2023-10/2335-RIE-Annual-ThreeYr-EEPlan 10-2-23-Bates.pdf form the basis for the economic benefits historically included in the RI Test.
+During review of the economic development benefits in the 2022 EE Plan in Docket 5189, concerns were raised regarding whether the economic development benefits are capturing some of the benefits reflected in other RI Test categories.
+As a result, it was determined that economic development benefits should be reported separately from, rather than added together with, the other RI Test benefit and cost categories, to avoid any potential double counting.
 Consequently, economic development benefits are not part of the calculation of RI Test BCRs in this report.